nicklasfrahm/cremini/docs/netstack.md

 # Network stack 📡

+# Version 2

+This case is optimized for [this micro appliance](https://www.amazon.de/-/en/dp/B0BKZMT4M3).

 # Version 1

 This new iteration focuses on simplicity in terms of components and assembly.
 The goal is to provide a basic network stack that can be easily assembled and maintained.
 The following components are planned: